Note: This GIF shows an earlier version of the app in action. New GIFs coming soon!

 - If a keyword is performing better than your CPA target, you should raise its bid to increase volume and conversions.

 - If a keyword is performing worse than your CPA target, you should decrease its bid to reduce its cost and volume.

-Some opinion from Opteo: We tend to see excessive focus on bids and bid modifiers from account managers.
-While bids are important, it's easy to get lost in micro-optimizations that don't matter as much as messaging, creatives, landing pages, and general strategy.
+Some opinion from Opteo: We tend to see an excessive focus on bids and bid modifiers from account managers.
+While bids are important, it's easy to get lost in micro-optimisations that don't matter as much as messaging, creatives, landing pages, and general strategy.

-Opteo looks at all of your keywords, checking for high-spend keywords that are outliers in terms of CPA.
-If a keyword is doing much better than your CPA target, we'll recommend increasing the bid & volume at the cost of lower efficiency.
-If a keyword is doing much worse than your CPA target, we'll recommend decreasing the bid in an attempt to improve the CPA.
+Opteo looks at all of your keywords, checking for high-spend keywords with outlying CPA.
+If a keyword is doing much better than your CPA target, we'll recommend you Increase Bid.
+Efficiency might decrease, but clicks and conversions should rise.
+If a keyword is doing much worse than your CPA target, we'll recommend you Decrease Bid in an attempt to improve the CPA.

 Technical notes :

-- A keyword must have at least 3 conversions in the last 60 days to be considered by the algorithm.
+- A keyword must have at least three conversions in the last 60 days to be considered by the algorithm.

 - If the CPA is really, really bad (3x your target), we'll recommend pausing the keyword instead.

-- The bid change that we recommend is based on the amplitude of the difference between the keyword CPA and the target CPA.
+- We base recommended bid changes on the difference between the keyword CPA and the target CPA.

 - Once you've implemented this task for a keyword, we'll stop scanning it for 60 days.
 This "cooldown period" allows for a new CPA to settle after the bid change.